mobarski/yamja/README.md

 - Use Jinja2 templates within your configuration
 - Support for nested configuration lookups using dot notation
 - Include and merge multiple configuration files
-- Built-in support for macros
+- Support for jinja2 macros
-- Default configuration paths support

 ## Installation